Wesoła: Groszówka

 The name derives from the low price of the land - 20 kopecks (popularly 1 grosz) for 1 ell.
 Sandy, thickly wooded hills weren't the best conditions to colonize these areas.
 However, now most of the streets remain forested avenues.

 Grzybowa and Zielona

 Grzybowa in the 17th century was a small settlement whose development was determined by the route from Grochów to Stanisławów.
 Near this track there was a Zielona inn.
-According to the 1827 census, in Grzybowa there were only 3 houses and 12 inhabitants.
+According to the 1827 census, in Grzybowa there were only three houses and twelve inhabitants.
 Around the inn, the village of Zielona started to develop.

-In 1895 Zielona was a village in the Warsawian district, in the Okuniew municipality.
+In 1895 Zielona was a village in the Varsovian district, in the Okuniew municipality.
 Zielona's area was 245 morgas and it had 68 inhabitants.
 In 1795 Austria started to build a customs house there.
 It was a classical brick building destroyed in 1944.
 Grzybowa and Zielona were annexed to Wawer municipality.
 Currently there are beautiful estates located around the forests between the two parabolic dunes.
 On one of them is placed the Kamień Piłsudskiego (Piłsudski Stone), which commemorates the Polish Military Organisation's field exercises, which took place on April 29, 1917.